rieckpil/progmot/content/post/writing-a-book-remotely.md

 While we had a rough idea and an early draft for our planned table of contents, we adjusted our plans along the way.

-Working on a new chapter/feature usually involved some background fact checking, consulting the AWS documentation and other blogs, developing the code changes and then writing the chapter.
+Working on a new chapter/feature usually involved some background fact-checking, consulting the AWS documentation and other blogs, developing the code changes, and then writing the chapter.

 For some concrete examples, these are chapters we worked on:
 - Getting Started with the AWS CDK